kensho-technologies/graphql-compiler/README.md

 * **GraphQL Language Features:**  We prioritized and implemented a subset of all functionality supported by the GraphQL language.
 We hope to add more functionality over time.

 ## Getting Started
-The first thing you'll need is to a GraphQL schema.
+The first thing you'll need is a GraphQL schema.
 The GraphQL schema is a GraphQL representation of the database schema that we use to validate and compile GraphQL queries.
 For more information on how the GraphQL schema is defined please see:
 [The GraphQL schema](#the-graphql-schema).